 - You’ll have a nice supply of training treats on hand

-I spend a lot of time admiring cooking blogs for both humans and dogs alike.
+I spend a lot of time admiring dog blogs that come up with their own treat recipes.
 People come up with all sorts of fancy recipes with ingredients I’ve never heard of.
 They’re nice to look at and I admire their ambition, but they’re awfully intimidating for a novice cook like myself.
 So when it comes to making treats I prefer sticking to the simple ones like the ones listed below.
 Here’s 25 simple dog treat recipes, all made with 5 ingredients or less.